LamOort/LamOort/README.md

 ### 🤖 Few things about me
 - 💻   I'm experienced with most of up-to-date Front-end frameworks and libraries out there: React, Redux, Vue, Angular, SCSS, styled-components, ... you name it!
 - 🎨   I love building UI layout and styling from ground up.
-- 🛠   Currently working on improving my test writing skill and studying about Design Systems.
+- 🛠   Currently improving my test writing skill and studying about Design Systems.
 - 📚   Looking for opportunities to study more about UI-UX, visual effects and animations.
 - More details in my [resume](https://drive.google.com/file/d/1oZjmNRm8IuWee9C3IWZSPbUIOspKUzbs/view?usp=sharing)